ICanBoogie/ICanBoogie/README.md

 ## Render and view support

-ICanBoogie extends the template resolver used by Render and View to search templates in the application paths (see Multi-site support).
-Also, the "//" prefix can be used to search for templates from these paths .e.g. "//my/special/templates/_form".
+ICanBoogie extends the template resolver used by [icanboogie/render][] and [icanboogie/view][] to search templates in the application paths (see [Multi-site support](#multi-site-support)).
+Also, the "//" prefix can be used to search for templates from these paths .e.g.
+"//my/special/templates/_form".